TYPO3/tailor/README.md

 ## Author & License

-Created by Benni Mack and Oliver Bartsch in 2020.
+Created by Benni Mack and Oliver Bartsch.

 MIT License, see LICENSE